 A Quick Vet Check

-Depending on your hike location, a trip to the vet could be a smart idea – you don’t want your pooch picking up on any viruses or risk coming home with worms, fleas or ticks.
-Make sure you are updated with any vaccinations and preventatives well before heading out.
+Depending on you hike location, a trip to the vet could be a smart idea – you don’t want your pooch picking up on any viruses or risk coming home with worms, fleas or ticks.
+Make sure you are update with any vaccinations and preventatives well before heading out.

 Furthermore, we suggest clipping your dog’s nails before setting off on your hike.
 It’ll drastically reduce the chances of them getting caught on anything and potentially hurting your pooch.

 Once you’ve determined that your dog is physically capable of hiking, the next thing to consider is the location.
 Many trails don’t welcome dogs or require leashes, so you’ll need to do your research ahead of time.
 Moreover, look for places that are easy on the paws; avoid paths littered with sharp rocks and off-trail routes with steep drops.